“Meditation is paying sustained, unmixed attention to one thing at a time.”

 One learns to be aware of one’s body and bodily movements and to heighten this awareness through practice, until, during the period of meditation, this awareness completely fills the field of consciousness to the exclusion of anything else.
 The best-known examples are Hatha Yoga, Tai Chi, and the Sufi Whirling Dances (popularly known as Dervish Dances) of the Sufi mystical tradition.
 In recent years two Western forms of exercise been developed to improve health and sensory awareness: the Gindler method and the Alexander Technique (LeShan, pg.
 52-54.)

-This type of meditation intends to enlarge one’s Spiritual Life by expanding our consciousness through increasing our physical awareness of and connectedness to all of creation.
+This type of meditation intends to enlarge one’s Inner Life by expanding our consciousness through increasing our physical awareness of and connectedness to all of creation.
 For example, consider these common metaphors: a person “runs with the wind,” “surfs the waves,” “climbs like a monkey,” or “flies through the air.”

 - The Path Through Action